carlaferreira/miniproject-erlang-23/README.md

 * Regular users must be notified if their bookings are canceled due to a VIP user.
 * VIPs cannot override other VIPs.

+**Note:** Add a small report to the task 2 folder that explains what correctness properties your system has and what achieves them.

 ### Task 3
 * Extension of Task 2 to include **compound reservations**.
 * A user may attempt to book several resources simultaneously and the reservation as a whole can only succeed if all resources are booked.
 * If at least one of the resources is unavailable, then the booking fails and no resource is assigned to the user because of this booking.
 * For a lower grade, build on top of **Task 1**.

+**Note:** Add a small report to the task 3 folder that explains what correctness properties your system has and what achieves them.